tiagobnobrega/react-task/README.md

 ## Cards

-Build components to present both cards described on the design reference.
+Build components to present both cards described in the design reference.

 The cards should have a size of 200px x 300px.